Osikanyi-The-Analyst/Health-Facilities-in-Ghana-Overview/README.md

 2. Regional Population in Ghana: web scrapped from Wikipedia.
 3. Regional Area in Ghana: web scrapped from Wikipedia.

+## Web Scraping
+To obtain the necessary population and area data for each region in Ghana, web scraping was employed.
+The population and area data were obtained from the Wikipedia pages on the List of Ghanaian regions by population and List of Ghanaian regions by area, respectively.
+The web scraping process was done using Python and the Beautiful Soup library.

 ## Tableau Dashboard
 The Tableau dashboard includes the following visualizations: